robdodson/bad-element/README.md

 </polymer-element>
 ```

-Wanna know how to develop so you can test locally and still produce shareable elements?
+Want to know how to develop so you can test locally and still produce shareable elements?

 ### [Follow our guide to creating reusable Polymer elements!](http://www.polymer-project.org/docs/start/reusableelements.html)